 - DSL 250 – first 6 months 19,99 EUR, after 49,99 EUR monthly

 - GLASFASER 1.000 – first 6 months 39,99 EUR, after 69,99 EUR monthly

-Moreover, 1&1 has some special deals for young people such as students or appreciates, check it down below.
+Moreover, 1&1 has some special deals for young people such as students or appreciates; check it down below.

 M-net pricing is similar to the 1&1 and very beneficial for signing clients.
-You will get the first 6 months more than a 50% discount, and later you can consider paying the normal price or switching the provider.
+You will get the first 6 months more than a 50% discount, and later you can consider paying the regular price or switching the provider.

 Broadband deals (fiber):

 - Surf-Flat 25 – 24,90 EUR